c0mt3k/Code-Archive/README.md

-# Code-Samples
+# Theo Waldron's Code Archive
-These are examples of scripts that I wrote.
+These are scripts, snippits, and programs that I have written that no longer have use to me, or are displayed for others to use and learn from.